WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-01-Developer-as-tester-advantages-I-never-had-as-a-tester.markdown

 to "Software Engineer" is all that it took to ask "How about if I changed it myself" and have the answer be "Okay, so long as you work with the lead on that, because the code stack is really complicated.
 As you work with them, it is fine."
+People who say job titles are meaningless aren't really paying attention to the social power of labels.

 And that is what I did.
 I talked to the person who owned all of the UI control code in Office, had him explain to me how that code worked (_this is the